 Summary: A Treatise of Human Nature (page 10)

-Here is a second formulation of this mechanism of the imagination, which leads us to believe in the fiction of a outside world that is continuous and independent of our perceptions:
+Here is a second formulation of the mechanism of the imagination that leads us to believe in the fiction of an external world continuous and independent of our perceptions:

 Our memory presents us with a vast number of instances of perceptions perfectly resembling each other, that return at different distances of time, and after considerable interruptions.
 This resemblance gives us a propension to consider these interrupted perceptions as the same; and also a propension to connect them by a continu'd existence, in order to justify this identity, and avoid the contradiction, in which the interrupted apperance of these perceptions seems necessarily to involve us.